 - Thrive will not sell, rent or exchange your personal information with any third party for commercial reasons.

-- Thrive may share selected information to agencies and contractors working on behalf of Thrive as part of normal business operations (e.g. accounting, taxation or legal matters, or to support its activities).
+- Thrive may share selected information to agencies and contractors working on behalf of Thrive as part of normal business operations (e.g. accounting, taxation, web site processing or legal matters, or to support its activities).